artainmo/machine-learning/README.md

 ## Data Preparation & Visualization

 y or predicted values and x or features should be separated.
+For x to be used as NN inputs and y in cost function.

 ### Non-numeric to numeric data